Estate Planning Lawyer Gilbert, AZ

 Thinking Ahead: Estate Planning

 When you are not married, your role in your partner’s life is not legally established.
 As a result, you may run into trouble down the road if you don’t embrace certain estate planning tools designed to ensure that your wishes are respected in the event that you suffer from an accident, become gravely ill or pass away.
 It is possible that if you do not legally name your partner as your power of attorney, etc. that you may not even be allowed to visit him or her in the hospital should an accident occur.
-Similarly, should you pass away unexpectedly, your partner may have difficulty obtaining legally recognized ownership of your half of your joint property.
-These are just two of the many challenges you (and your children) could face if you do not speak with a Gilbert, AZ estate planning lawyer about your estate planning needs.
+Similarly, should you pass away unexpectedly, your partner may have difficulty obtaining legally recognized ownership of half of your joint property.
+These are just two of the many challenges you (and your children) could face if you do not speak with an Arizona estate planning lawyer about your estate planning needs.

 Legal Support Is Available